Top Chef: Charleston

 Top Chef: Charleston is the fourteenth season of the American reality television series Top Chef.
-The season was announced by Bravo on October 13, 2016, which premiered on December 1, 2016, and concluded on March 2, 2017.
+The season was announced by Bravo on October 13, 2016, premiered on December 1, 2016, and concluded on March 2, 2017.
 Filming initially took place in Charleston, South Carolina, beginning in May 2016, while the season's final episodes were filmed in areas across Mexico, including Guadalajara and the Yucatán Peninsula.
 Top Chef: Charleston featured eight new contestants competing against eight returning contestants from previous seasons.
 MasterChef and Top Chef Masters alumnus Graham Elliot debuted as a recurring judge, alongside returning judges Padma Lakshmi, Tom Colicchio, and Gail Simmons.
 In the season finale, Top Chef: Seattle runner-up Brooke Williamson was declared the winner over Top Chef: New Orleans finalist Shirley Chung.
 Top Chef: Seattle finalist Sheldon Simeon was voted Fan Favorite, his second Fan Favorite win.

 Contestants

 Top Chef: Charleston featured a cast of 16 chefs, consisting of half rookies and half veterans.